The quark gap equation in light-cone gauge: Gap equation in light-cone gauge

 \end{widetext} where $C_F = 4/3$ stems from the color trace and we use $Z_1=Z_2$, since the quark-gluon vertex satisfies the Abelian WFGTI~\eqref{WGTI}.

 Closer inspection of Eqs.~\eqref{CTr} and \eqref{DTr}, multiplying them by $n\cdot p$ and $n^*\!\cdot p$ respectively, reveals that they are identical.
-Indeed, one of the functions, $C (p,n,n^*)$ or $D (p,n,n^*)$, is superfluous and we shall see that $D(p,n,n^*) \equiv 0$.
-This is not surprising, as the introduction of $n^*$ is an artifact to tame divergences that stem from the the $(n\cdot p)^{-1}$ factor in the gluon propagator~\eqref{LCgluonnonpert}.
-In Euclidean space, though, the ML prescription is not necessary in solving the DSE~\eqref{DSEquark}.
+Indeed, one of the functions, either $C (p,n,n^*)$ or $D (p,n,n^*)$, is superfluous and it turns out that $D(p,n,n^*) \equiv 0$.
+This is not surprising, as the introduction of $n^*$ is an artifact to tame divergences stemming from the $(n\cdot q)^{-1}$ factor in the gluon propagator~\eqref{LCgluonnonpert}.
+As we will see, the poles occurring in the denominators of the DSE~\eqref{DSEquark} can be dealt with differently.